brooth/jeta-site/mysite/home/markdown/config.md

         options.sourcepath = files('src/main/java')
     }

-The other way is available via `apt` arguments.
+The second way is available using `apt` arguments.
 Note that you need a plugin that supports this feature.
-If not, there are some hacks that might help you, but you need to google for it.
-If it's allowed, add next lines to the `build.gradle`:
+If not, there are some hacks that might help, so you should google for it.
+If it's allowed, add next snippet into the `build.gradle` file:

     :::groovy
     apt {